SWORDIntel/LUKS2-ON-PROXMOX/README.md

-# Proxmox VE Advanced Installer with ZFS Native Encryption - STILLLLLLLL BROKEN AS OF THIS TIME
+# Proxmox VE Advanced Installer with ZFS on LUKS - STILLLLLLLL BROKEN AS OF THIS TIME

-A customizable, robust, and comprehensive installer script for setting up Proxmox VE with advanced features including RAM-based installation, ZFS native encryption for the root filesystem, health checks, and extensive validation capabilities.
+A customizable, robust, and comprehensive installer script for setting up Proxmox VE with advanced features including RAM-based installation, ZFS on LUKS encryption, health checks, and extensive validation capabilities.

 ## Features

 ### Core Installation Features

-* **ZFS Native Encryption for Root Filesystem:** Installs Proxmox VE with a ZFS root filesystem utilizing ZFS native encryption for enhanced security and reliability.
+* **ZFS Root on LUKS:** Installs Proxmox VE with a ZFS root filesystem on top of LUKS encrypted disks for enhanced security and reliability.
-  * Supports passphrase-based encryption for the ZFS pool.
-  * Optionally supports keyfile-based encryption, where the keyfile can be protected by a YubiKey (potentially on a small, separate LUKS-encrypted partition).
   * **Flexible Disk Support:** Handles multiple disk configurations including mirrored pools, single disk setups, and RAIDz variants.
   * **Optimized ZFS Performance:** Configures ZFS parameters for optimal performance based on your hardware profile.
-  * **Automatic Pool Creation:** Creates and configures ZFS pools with best-practice settings, encryption, and mountpoints.
+  * **Automatic Pool Creation:** Creates and configures ZFS pools with best-practice settings and mountpoints.

-* **YubiKey Integration:** Enhance security by using a YubiKey.
+* **YubiKey Integration:** Secure your LUKS encryption with a YubiKey for two-factor authentication.
-  * **Keyfile Protection:** The YubiKey can be used to unlock a LUKS-encrypted partition that stores the keyfile for ZFS native encryption.
-This adds a hardware-backed layer to your ZFS encryption.
+  * **Hardware-Based Security:** The YubiKey acts as an additional factor for unlocking encrypted drives at boot.
-  * **Interactive Enrollment:** Guided YubiKey setup and enrollment during installation for the LUKS-protected keyfile.
+  * **Interactive Enrollment:** Guided YubiKey setup and enrollment during installation.
-  * **Fallback Options:** Configures passphrase fallback for recovery scenarios (for the LUKS-protected keyfile or direct ZFS passphrase).
+  * **Fallback Options:** Configures passphrase fallback for recovery scenarios.

 * **Bootloader Options:**
-  * **GRUB (Default):** Standard EFI bootloader installed on the target system's EFI partition with ZFS support.
+  * **GRUB (Default):** Standard EFI bootloader installed on the target system's EFI partition with LUKS/ZFS support.
   * **Clover (Optional):** Install the Clover bootloader to a separate drive (e.g., USB stick) for systems where primary storage isn't directly bootable.
-  * **ZFSBootMenu (Optional):** Install ZFSBootMenu to a separate drive (e.g., USB stick).
-ZFSBootMenu provides a command-line environment that can scan for ZFS pools, identify bootable ZFS datasets, and boot Linux kernels directly from those datasets.
-It's particularly useful for flexible ZFS boot environment management.
-More details at [https://docs.zfsbootmenu.org/en/v3.0.x/](https://docs.zfsbootmenu.org/en/v3.0.x/).

 ### Installation Environment